About Us

 EXECUTIVE DIRECTOR

 Kara has been an International Board Certified Lactation Consultant since 2009.
-She has worked as a home visitor, postpartum doula, childbirth educator, Childbirth Education and Lactation Services Program Manager and currently teaches prenatal classes and facilitates the weekly breastfeeding group for Maine Medical Center.
+She has worked as a home visitor, postpartum doula, childbirth educator, Childbirth Education and Lactation Services Program Manager and taught prenatal classes and facilitated the weekly breastfeeding group for Maine Medical Center for 15 years.
 She was the Lactation Specialist for Maine CDC's Maternal Child Health Program/Perinatal Outreach & Education Consultant Program from 2016 - 2022 and is a member of the Perinatal Quality Collaborative of Maine (PQC4ME) Steering Committee and Diversity Equity Inclusion and Belonging Committee.

 Kara is passionate about providing education, support, and advocacy for new parents, and greatly appreciates the opportunity to work with the amazing MSBC leadership team!
-Kara lives in Freeport with her husband and two energetic boys and also serves on the RSU5 School Board.
+Kara lives in Freeport with her husband and two energetic boys and serves on her local School Board.

 BOARD PRESIDENT